How can students compare (and appeal) college financial aid award letters?

 Just as no two schools are the same, neither are any two financial aid offers.
 Learning how to compare — and appeal, if needed — your award letters is key to selecting the school that matches your situation.

 Choosing the right college is a big, and sometimes difficult, decision.
-You have many factors to consider during this hectic — and important — time.
-To ease your mind on the cost question, let’s break down your financial aid offers.
-Here, you’ll learn how to read, compare, and appeal the college financial aid offers you receive.
+You have many factors to consider during this important time.
+To ease your mind on the cost question, let’s break down your financial aid award letters.
+Here, you’ll learn how to compare college financial aid offers and appeal them if needed.

 Read the letter carefully.
 Pay close attention to which aid is from scholarships or grants versus student loans, because you will need to pay back student loans after you graduate.

 As you go through this process, don’t be afraid to ask questions, but only ask qualified professionals, such as the financial aid staff at the college or university.
 Be cautious when relying on information you received from friends or others who have gone through the process.
 Never pay for financial aid help; talk directly to the schools.

 What costs are listed in the financial aid award letter?